SheenaShahangian/CS601_TermProject_Shahangian/README.md

+### Accessibility

+In order to make the website accessible, I have ensured that all images and appropriate and descriptive alt text.
+In addition to that, all form controls used on the site have labels included with them.

 ### Incorporation of Other Additional Elements - How I Went Above and Beyond

 I've attempted to add some new features beyond the standard requirements listed in the rubric.
 These include: